 As well as perfect for all ages, including babies and toddlers!
 I saw these Halloween and fall hair gel sensory suncatchers from Happy Hooligans.
 They have lots of ideas that they added to their sensory bag suncatchers.

 What’s in this sensory bag?
-Simply just hair gel.
+Just hair gel.

 Add googly eyes for some Halloween fun.